ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

-The property of durability means that once the transfer has been committed by both gateways, that this commitment must hold regardless of subsequent unavailability (e.g. crash) of the gateways implementing the SAT protocol.
+The property of durability means that once the transfer has been committed by both gateways, that this commitment must hold regardless of subsequent unavailability (e.g. crash) of the gateways implementing the SATP protocol.

 All messages exchanged between gateways are assumed to run over TLS1.3.
 HTTPS/S must be used instead of plain HTTP.